Michael Pitt: Television

 During his theater debut, a casting agent whom Pitt had mistaken for a police officer attempting to arrest him noticed him and recommended him for a role on the television series Dawson's Creek.
 He played Henry Parker on a recurring basis in the third season (1999–2000).

-In 2010, Pitt was cast as Jimmy Darmody in the HBO series Boardwalk Empire (about the rise of Atlantic City during the Prohibition era), as the gangster protégé of corrupt politician Nucky Thompson.
+In 2010, Michael Pitt was cast as Jimmy Darmody in the HBO series Boardwalk Empire (about the rise of Atlantic City during the Prohibition era), as the gangster protégé of corrupt politician Nucky Thompson.
 He appeared in the show's first two seasons and was nominated for a Screen Actors Guild Award and a Critics's Choice Award for his performance.
 Pitt said of Boardwalk Empire, "I'm proud of the work we did on that show.
 My grandfather was an Italian-American and he met my grandmother in Atlantic City.
 So Jimmy Darmody spoke to me; he felt very close to home."

 In 2014, he was cast in the recurring role of Mason Verger in the NBC series Hannibal playing the role in the show's second season.
 He subsequently left and was replaced by Joe Anderson.